iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/1-Security.md

 - Edit the domains DNS zone file to include a sub domain, using an A record to point to the static IP of your network.

-- Set up a port forwarder from your router to the IP address of the Intel Galileo.
+- Set up a port forwarder from your router to the IP address of the Intel® Galileo.

 - Login to your Galileo via SSH and generate an RSA key and a CSR that will be used to activate your SSL certificate.